w5xd/NyeVikingPowerMonitor/coupler/ReadMe.md

 that I<sub>G</sub> must not only have the matching amplitude, but also must be in phase with V<sub>L</sub>.
 That is to say, the only way to get zero detected reflected voltage is for the load to be Z<sub>0</sub> resistive.</p>
-<p>The infinite SWR cases are also correctly covered.
+<p>The short and open infinite SWR cases are also correctly covered.
 If the load is shorted, then V<sub>L</sub> is zero, or
 if the load is open, then I<sub>G</sub> is zero.
 In both of those cases, the other term is non-zero which results in V<sub>F</sub> and V<sub>R</sub> will having equal magnitudes to each other.
 When their amplitudes match, the SWR division blows up, which is correct.
 (Their phases might not match each other, but the diode detectors